InSIghts

 Heading for new horizons

 Green spaces equate to quality of life, especially in busy city centre areas.
 With this in mind, the Siegplatte – a parking area that covered the River Sieg entirely – was demolished.
 Following renaturation of the river and its banks, the commercial building in the Herrengarten looked completely out of place to the city and its residents.
 In other words, the city was ready to return to the garden’s historic roots.
 As part of a project aimed at opening up new shores for Siegen, a contemporary people’s park is now being created.
 This will cast a fresh glow onto the nearby historic buildings while establishing a high-quality outdoor area of green space oriented towards the Sieg.
 To put the garden back into ‘HerrenGARTEN’, the park will have a modern layout.
 It will offer ample green space, cosy benches, a dance/promotional area and an illuminated platform which will double as a stage.
 For children, there will be a revolving drum, slackline and a barrier-free trampoline.
 In particular, the water plateau linking the garden to the urban zone will catch the eye; on its stone surface, visitors will be able to view the original plans of the Herrengarten, showing how the garden looked more than 350 years ago.
-The Herrengarten people’s park is scheduled for completion by the end of 2023.
+The Herrengarten people’s park is scheduled for completion by mid-2024.